The following professionals lent their expertise to this article:

 Can you earn a marriage and family therapy degree 100% online?

-Additionally, some online programs include one or more short-term on-campus residencies that allow students to attend seminars and workshops, and to meet face-to-face with program faculty members and fellow students.
+• Residencies: Some online programs include one or more short-term on-campus residencies.
+They allow students to attend seminars and workshops, and to meet face-to-face with program faculty members and fellow students.

 How long does it take to complete an online MFT program?